IraSafonik/pws_call_center_trends/README.md

 ## 💡 Project Overview

 This project involves creating an interactive Power BI dashboard for visualizing key performance indicators (KPIs) and metrics related to call center performance for PhoneNow.
 The primary objective is to provide a transparent and insightful overview of long-term trends in customer and agent behavior.
-This dashboard will help the Call Centre Manager, Claire, in her discussions with management by highlighting crucial aspects such as call volumes, response times, customer satisfaction, and agent performance.
+This dashboard will help the Call Centre Manager, in her discussions with management by highlighting crucial aspects such as call volumes, response times, customer satisfaction, and agent performance.

 ## ☝️ Project Goals